Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Occ3D Dataset

+We perform occlusion reasoning and introduce LiDAR visibility mask and camera visibility mask to further enhance our 3D occupancy prediction benchmark.

-\paragraph{LiDAR visibility.} To obtain a dense and regular 3D occupancy grid from aggregated LiDAR point cloud, a straightforward way is to set the voxels containing points to be ``occupied" and the rest to ``free".
-However, since LiDAR points are sparse, some occupied voxels are not scanned by LiDAR beams, and can be mislabeled as ``free".
-To avoid this issue, we perform a ray casting operation to determine the visibility of each voxel.
-Concretely, we connect each LiDAR point with the sensor origin to form a ray, a voxel is visible if it reflects LiDAR points (``occupied") or is traversed through by a ray (``free"); otherwise, it is tagged as ``unobserved".
-In this way, we produce a voxel-level LiDAR visibility mask.
+\textbf{Aggregated LiDAR visibility mask.} To obtain a 3D occupancy grid from aggregated LiDAR point clouds, a straightforward way is to set the voxels containing points to be ``occupied'' and the rest to ``free''.
+However, since LiDAR points are sparse, some occupied voxels are not scanned by LiDAR beams, and can be mislabeled as ``free''.
+To avoid this issue, we perform a ray casting operation to determine the visibility of each voxel, as shown in Figure~\ref{fig:visibility}.
+Concretely, we cast a ray from the sensor origins to each LiDAR point.
+A voxel is considered visible if it either reflects LiDAR points, or if it is traversed through by a ray.
+If neither condition is met, the voxel is classified as ``unobserved''.

-\paragraph{Occlusion reasoning and camera visibility.} Since we focus on a vision-centric task, we further propose an occlusion reasoning algorithm and generate a camera visibility mask, indicating whether each voxel is observed in the present multi-camera views.
-Concretely, for each camera view, we connect each occupied voxel center with the camera center and form a ray.
-Along each ray, we set the voxels before and including the first occupied voxel as ``observed", and the rest ``unobserved".
-Voxels not scanned by any camera rays are marked as ``unobserved" as well.
-As shown in Figure~\ref{fig:mask}, the white voxels are observed in the accumulative LiDAR view but unobserved in the current camera view.
+\textbf{Camera visibility mask.} We connect each occupied voxel center with the camera origin, thereby forming a ray.
+Along each ray, we set the first occupied voxel as ``observed'', and the remaining as ``unobserved''.
+Any voxel not scanned by camera rays is set to ``unobserved'' as well.
+Determining the visibility of a voxel is crucial for the evaluation of the 3D occupancy prediction task: evaluation is only performed on the ``observed'' voxels in both the LiDAR and camera views.

-Note that the LiDAR visibility mask and camera visibility mask may differ due to two reasons: (1) LiDAR and cameras have different installation positions; (2) LiDAR visibility is consistent across the whole sequence, while the camera visibility differs at each timestamp.

-Determining the visibility of a voxel is important for the evaluation of the 3D occupancy prediction task: evaluation is only performed on the ``observed" voxels in both the LiDAR and camera views.